acconeer/acconeer-python-exploration/README.md

 ### Setup

 Install the supplied Acconeer utilities module:
 ```
 python setup.py install --user
 ```
+Please note that the module has to be reinstalled after any change in `acconeer_utils`.

 If you're running Linux together with the XM112, you probably need permission to access the serial port.
 Access is obtained by adding yourself to the dialout group:
 ```